Listen to our webinar on September 15, 2022 to get guidance on submissions and answers to questions about the research.The webinar is here.

 You are required to submit one form for each jurisdiction/country.
 Please only submit for the jurisdiction/country and/or US state in which you would like us to consider your firm for our rankings and awards.
 Although not mandatory, US firms may wish to also submit by state.

-We survey individual practitioners as well as referees after the firm submission deadline (starting from November).
-We send an email to the current IP Stars and anyone else that is interested in taking part in the practitioner survey.
-Please note that completing the survey does not guarantee ranking, and there is no special form or survey to complete for the Top 250 Women in IP list and Corporate IP Stars list.
+We survey individual practitioners after the firm submission deadline (starting from November).
+We send an email to all ranked practitioners and anyone else who is interested in taking part in the survey.
+The email will be sent from our general email address (see here).
+Please note that completing the survey does not guarantee ranking, and there is no special survey to complete for the Top 250 Women in IP list and Corporate IP Stars list.

 The contents of the firm questionnaire and client referees spreadsheet (firm submission) are primarily used for the firm rankings and Managing IP Awards.
 The firm submission covers the firm's entire IP practice/work and teams.